awslabs/sbt-aws/docs/public/README.md

 echo "tier: $tier"
 ```

 Let's examine how exactly those variables get populated.
-Remember that the `ScriptJob` creates an [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/welcome.html) project internally.
+Remember that the `ScriptJob` (which is used to extend the `ProvisioningScriptJob` construct) creates an [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/welcome.html) project internally.
 When the `ScriptJob` creates the CodeBuild project, it can specify what environment variables to provide.
-Also recall that the `ScriptJob` utility is activated with an EventBridge message matching the criteria specified in the `incomingEvent` parameter of the `ScriptJobProps`.
+The `ScriptJob` utility is also triggered by an EventBridge message matching the criteria specified in the `incomingEvent` parameter of the `ScriptJobProps`.
+(You don't need to worry about doing that for `ProvisioningScriptJob` and `DeprovisioningScriptJob` because that is already configured.)
 The message that arrives via EventBridge has a `detail` JSON Object (see [docs here](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-events-structure.html)) that carries with it contextual information included by the sender, in our case, the control plane.
 For each key in the `environmentStringVariablesFromIncomingEvent` key, the `ScriptJob` extracts the value of a matching key found in the EventBridge message's detail JSON object, and provides that value to the CodeBuild project as an environment variable.

 So, take for example, this sample EventBridge provisioning message sent by a control plane: